BallisticLA/RandLAPACK/INSTALL.md

 RandLAPACK is configured with CMake and built with GNU make.
 The configuration and build processes are simple once its dependencies are in place.

-Assuming you used the recipies from Section 2 to get RandLAPACK's dependencies, you can build download, build, and install RandLAPACK as follows:
+Assuming you used the recipes from Section 2 to get RandLAPACK's dependencies, you can build download, build, and install RandLAPACK as follows:

 ```shell